lvxhnat/pyetfdb-scraper/README.md

 * Unit tests for the current code
 * ETF Category has yet to be updated

-## Disclaimer
-This package is built with some reference to the existing [pyetf](https://github.com/JakubPluta/pyetf) package.

 ## Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.